 Use a sort of dialogue with yourself "Let's see, who wrote this story?"
-"Oh yes, Fred Bloggs wrote this book".
-Who drew the pictures for this story?"
-It says here that Susie Smith drew the pictures"
+"Oh yes, Fred Bugs water this back."
+Who desire pictures for this story?
+"It says here that Susie Smith drew the pictures"

 With each new story, go through the book first without reading the story, show the pictures, point out items of interest, talk about each picture (if necessary, on the 'self-dialogue' model as above) - without actually telling the story.
 This saves time and allows you to keep to the story line without digression, later.